NYPL/sierraUpdatePollerV2/README.md

 ## Testing

 Testing is provided via `rspec` with `mocha` for stubbing/mocking.
 The test suite can be invoked with `rake test`

+## Contributing

+1. Cut a feature branch off of develomenth
+2. Commit changes to your feature branch
+3. File a pull request against devlopment and assign a reviewer
+4. After the PR is accepted, merge into development
+5. Merge development > qa
+6. Confirm app deploys to QA and run appropriate testing
+7. Merge qa > main